Prefix-bounded matrices: Prefix-bounded matrices and feasible circulations

 The arcs in $N$ contribute

 In this case, the special arc $a_0$ enters $W$, thus its contribution to $\varrho_u(W)-\delta_l(W)$ is $\beta$.

 Summing all contributions, we get that

-contradicting~\eqref{(gen1beta)}, which completes the proof of Theorem~\ref{general1}. \FBOX
+contradicting~\eqref{eq:gen1beta}, which completes the proof of Theorem~\ref{thm:general1}. \FBOX

-We conclude by noting that a prefix-bounded matrix satisfying the prescribed entry- and total-sum bounds can be efficiently computed using standard network flow algorithms, as detailed in Section~\ref{arammodell}.
-Furthermore, in the absence of such a matrix, the alternative proof of Theorem~\ref{general1} --- based on Hoffman's circulation theorem --- provides a method for identifying the subsets $X_1,X_2 \subseteq S_{m,n}$ that certify infeasibility, in accordance with Theorem~\ref{general1}.
+We conclude by noting that a prefix-bounded matrix satisfying the prescribed entry bounds and total-sum bounds can be efficiently computed using standard network-flow algorithms, as detailed in Section~\ref{sec:arammodell}.
+Furthermore, in the absence of such a matrix, the alternative proof of Theorem~\ref{thm:general1} --- based on Hoffman's circulation theorem --- provides a method for identifying the subsets $X_1,X_2 \subseteq S_{m,n}$ that certify infeasibility, in accordance with Theorem~\ref{thm:general1}.